ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 touch views/partials/_navbar.ejs
 ```

-**Note:** We are using an underscore as a naming convention for our partial.
-This is a naming convention that reinforces tha we are rendering a partial in our template.
+**Note:** In our application, the navbar partial is named with an underscore at the beginning -  `_navbar.` This underscore is a common naming convention used to indicate that the file is a partial.
+It's a helpful reminder that this piece of code is meant to be a reusable component, embedded within other templates, rather than a standalone page.

-Next, in this new template we'll add the following code:
+Next, add the following code to our new nav partial:

 ```html
 <!-- views/partials/_navbar.ejs -->